Trevor4811/Local_Home_Assistant/server/README.md

 ### Running the server

-The server can be run by executing the following commands:
+The instances of the applications packaged into the server can be run by executing the following commands:

 ``` shell
 cd server/